 Learn more about managing your money at Teens & Money

-Member must be 16 or 17 years old and have valid ID in order to take advantage of products and services offered in the teenFIRST program.
+Member must be 16 to 17 years old and have valid ID in order to take advantage of products and services offered in the teenFIRST program.
 Parent or guardian must be Joint Owner on the account until the teen reaches the age of 18.
 Teen will be the primary member on the account.
 Once member has reached the age of 18, member will be able to take advantage of SDCCU’s full line of products and services.

 ¹Once member turns 18, the teenFIRST checking account automatically converts to a FREE Checking with eStatements account and is free when enrolled in eStatements.
 Otherwise, a nominal monthly fee of $2 applies.